xxy39/HMM-Fisher/README.md

 _____________________________________________________________________________________________________________
 HMM.Fisher.user.manual.pdf: A copy of the user manual

-HMM.Fisher.sagmb-2015-0076.pdf: A copy of HMM-Fisehr manuscript
+HMM.Fisher.sagmb-2015-0076.pdf: A copy of HMM-Fisher manuscript

 HMM.Fisher.code: A folder containing all R source code files used for HMM-Fisher.